jlmessenger/affect/README.md

 });
 ```

+### Test Runners
+Affect has been written to produce nice errors in both mocha and jest.
+By default the assertions
+made within a `startTest` chain will use node's native `assert` methods, but if a global `expect`
+interface is available (as provided by jest), that interface will be used.

+Any test runner which supports promises as reject = fail, resolve = pass should work with Affect.

 ## Using Affect Methods
 You've now seen how easy it is to write methods in the affect style, and how that simplifies unit testing.
 But how do you use these methods in normal code?